-iPhone charging port is located on a hardware piece called dock connector.
-The dock connector can become faulty; as it has a couple of components a malfunction or fault on any of it can leak into other bits of it.
-In this guide; we will discuss the steps to replace the dock connector so that you can save money and continue to use your iPhone.
+The iPhone charging port is located on a hardware piece called a dock connector.
+The dock connector can become faulty, as it has a couple of components; a malfunction or fault in any of them can affect the other parts.
+In this guide, we will discuss the steps to replace the dock connector so that you can save money and continue to use your iPhone.

-I highly recommend people to carry out repairs themselves as it keeps them busy and creates additional skills that can be utilized to help your family members, neighbors, and elders.
+I highly recommend that people carry out repairs themselves, as it keeps them busy and creates additional skills that can be utilized to help family members, neighbors, and elders.

-BUT before you begin; check if your iPhone is charging and if not, make sure that it’s the fault with the dock connector and not with the USB cable or the charger.
-You can connect your phone with a different USB cable to a computer or another USB adapter to check.
-Once you’ve confirmed this; proceed with the steps below:
+However, before you begin, check if your iPhone is charging.
+If not, make sure that the fault lies with the dock connector and not with the USB cable or the charger.
+You can connect your phone to a computer or another USB adapter using a different USB cable to check.
+Once you have confirmed this, proceed with the steps below:

-The equipment and replacement parts we need to carry this procedure out can be bought at Amazon for cheap from the links below and the total cost roughly would be $20 to $35
+The equipment and replacement parts needed to carry out this procedure can be purchased inexpensively from the Amazon links below, with the total cost ranging from approximately $20 to $35.

 - iPhone 5 Dock Connector at Amazon Check Price $$